ibm-cloud-docs/cis/custom-rules-creating.md

 Before getting started, it's a good idea to review [Using fields, functions, and expressions](/docs/cis?topic=cis-custom-rules-fields-and-expressions&interface=cli).
 {: important}

+You can create, update, and delete a custom rule by using the UI, CLI, API, or Terraform.

 ## Working with WAF custom rules in the UI
 {: #working-with-waf-custom-rules}
 {: ui}